Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits

-\nin For the implementation of the braiding circuit, we need to introduce two elementary gadgets, as illustrated in Fig.~\ref{fig:longGadgets}.
+\textit{Constant-depth braiding circuit.}---For the implementation of braiding, we need to introduce two elementary gadgets, as illustrated in Fig.~\ref{fig:longGadgets}.
 In Fig.~\ref{fig:longGadgets}(a), we consider triangulation of a single row of arbitrary length.
 By utilizing ancilla qubits, we can implement the 1-3 Pachner moves, which increase the number of vertices of the triangulation.
-By a finite sequence of F-moves (2-2 Pachner moves) and local SWAPs, we can effectively split a single row of arbitrary length $L$ into two rows, with a constant (independent of $L$) number of steps (i.e., a constant depth local unitary circuit).
+By a finite sequence of F-moves and local SWAPs, we can effectively split a single row of arbitrary length $L$ into two rows, with a constant (independent of $L$) number of steps (i.e., a constant depth local unitary circuit).
 In Fig.~\ref{fig:longGadgets}(b), we illustrate how two rows can be converted into a single row by a finite number of steps.
-Note that in both of these protocols, the qubits on the outer boundary of the rows shown are completely unaffected, acting as control qubits for the unitary operations.
-This then allows the transformations to be applied to a large number of rows in parallel.
+Note that in both protocols, the qubits on the outer boundary of the rows shown are completely unaffected, acting as control qubits for the unitary operations, allowing the transformations to be applied to all rows in parallel.

-Using the above gadgets, we can now demonstrate our braiding circuit on a triangulated planar surface $\Lambda$, shown in Fig.~\ref{fig:braiding_string_net}.
-In the first step, in the region between anyon I (red) and III (pink), we split rows of varying lengths in two rows, while combining rows in the region above the anyon, in a manner illustrated in Fig.~\ref{fig:braiding_string_net}(b).
-We create a lattice $\Lambda'$ with a shearing pattern on the left and right sides of anyon I (red); the regions above anyon I being coarse grained (effectively squeezed) while the region below it is fine grained (effectively stretched).

-Now via long-range permutation of qubits (indicated by green arrows) $\mathcal{P}_\sigma$, where $\mathcal{P}_\sigma$ is the unitary representation of the permutation $\sigma$, we reach the configuration in Fig.~\ref{fig:braiding_string_net}(c) which is isomorphic to the configuration in Fig.~\ref{fig:braiding_string_net}(b), with anyon I (red) being moved up in space.
-To recover the original triangulation $\Lambda$, we apply another step of retriangulation in the strip on the right of the (red) anyon (indicated by the pink thick lines), and hence map back to the original lattice in Fig.~\ref{fig:braiding_string_net}(d).
+Using the above gadgets, we can now demonstrate our braiding circuit on a triangulated region (Fig.~\ref{fig:braiding_string_net}).
+First, in the region between anyon I and III, we split rows of varying lengths in two rows, while combining rows in the region above the anyon [Fig.~\ref{fig:braiding_string_net}(b)].
+We create a lattice $\Lambda'$ with a shearing pattern on the left and right sides of anyon I; the regions above anyon I being coarse grained (squeezed) while the region below it is fine grained (stretched).
+Now via long-range permutation of qubits (green arrows) $\mathcal{P}_\sigma$, where $\mathcal{P}_\sigma$ is the unitary representation of the permutation $\sigma$, we reach the configuration in Fig.~\ref{fig:braiding_string_net}(c) which is isomorphic to the configuration in Fig.~\ref{fig:braiding_string_net}(b), with anyon I being moved up in space.
+To recover the original triangulation $\Lambda$, we apply another retriangulation in the strip on the right of anyon I (pink thick lines), thus mapping back to the original lattice in Fig.~\ref{fig:braiding_string_net}(d).